josephspurrier/gomithrilapp/README.md

 ## Quick Start Guide (QSG)

 To run the application locally, you can run these commands.
 You don't need any of the the dev tools (Go/npm) installed, you only need Docker (and Docker Compose).
+The ingress container is a reverse proxy that allows you to use 1 URL to access 2 different docker containers by URL path.

 ```bash
 # Clone the repo.